PatLittle/PatLittle.github.io/pages/resume.md

 **Policy Analyst and Junior Project Manager** - Web Renewal Initative | TBS | OCIO (Jan 2015 - April 2017)
   - Served as a key member of the Project Management Office during the Government of Canada Web Renewal Initiative, which moved more than 50 GC Departments on to Canada.ca from a web of different legacy websites.

+**Artillery Officer** - Department of National Defence (Nov 2004 - Oct 2012)
+  - Served as an Air Defence Artilleryman in 1AD Petawawa, then as a Field Artillery Gunner in 30th FD RCA Ottawa,
+  - Then commissioned as a Field Artillery Officer, primarily serving in W Battery then 1st Regiment, Royal Canadian Horse Artillery in Shilo MB

 ## Skills
 - Product strategy & roadmapping